-You provide services to a lot of customers.
-Let's take two of them: "SimpleJava" and "Soft.com".
+You provide services to customers and you work with outsourced service providers.
+Let's take two of them: "SimpleJava" a service provide and "Soft.com" a customer.

 Of course, you would like to keep teams in these companies informed.
 You would like also to make sure members in one company have access only to their relevant content.

 It can be installed from Admin->Tools:

-In our use case "MasterSoft", the master space, will need a Ticket Tool to post tasks for all customers.
+In our use case "MasterSoft", the master space, will need a Ticket Tool to post tasks for all stakeholders.

-Each customer company will have own repository in it's Child Space, so the Master Space will not require a repo tool.
+The service provide company will have its own repository in its child space, so the master space will not require a repo tool.

-At this point you will need to have two ticket tag in the master space's Tickets tool for each child project.
-Tags can be managed in the Ticket Tool Settings, under the "Tags" section.
+At this point you will need to have two ticket tag in the master space's Tickets tool for each child space.
+Ticket tags can be managed in the Ticket Tool Settings, under the "Tags" section.

-Tags are also used to mark and filter tickets in the Simple Planner and Cardwall for Non-Child Spaces and Child Spaces without Filter.
+Tags are also used to mark and filter tickets in the Simple Planner and Cardwall.

-To create a Child Space you will need to switch to the Space Manager tab:
+To create a child space you will need to switch to the Subprojects tab in the master space.

-This means that only tickets with this Tag will be displayed for the Child Space.
-Also, all the tickets, created from "SimpleJava" Child Space will be tagged with a "SimpleJava" tag.
+This means that only tickets with this tag will be displayed in the child space.
+Also, all tickets created in the "SimpleJava" child space will be tagged with a "SimpleJava" tag automatically.
 Nice, isn't it?

-Now the only thing required, is to invite SimpleJava Team Members in the Child Space, and set up their role (member, watcher or owner).
+Now the only thing required, is to invite SimpleJava team members to the child space, and set up their role (member, watcher or owner).

 Note, that all the roles from the Master Space will be delegated to the Child Space.
-So, all the Master Space members will be able to access all the Child Spaces with the same role, they have in Master Space.
+So, all the master space members will be able to access all the child spaces with the same role, they have in the master space.

-It's time to talk about how the whole stuff works and what is the basic workflow, for the MasterSoft use case.
+It's time to talk about how the whole stuff works and what is the basic workflow for the MasterSoft Inc. use case.

-Bob is a QA specialist from "MasterSoft", who found a typo in the application, just deployed to the Google Play Market.
+Let's say Bob is a QA specialist working "MasterSoft Inc.", who found a typo in the application that was just deployed to the Google Play Market by "SimpleJava".

-So Bob opens a new ticket from the Master Space, and tag it with "SimpleJava" tag.
+So Bob creates a new ticket in the master space, and tag it with "SimpleJava" tag.

-Now all the developers who work with "SimpleJava" will be able to see the new ticket in the filtered Child Space, as well as SimpleJava team will be able to track the progress.
+Now all the developers who work with "SimpleJava" will be able to see the new ticket in their filtered child space, as well as, all "MasterSoft Inc." team members will be able to track the ticket progress.

 So what are the results?

-- PM's can still see the list of tickets for all Feature Teams, filtered by some condition (say fix-today tasks) in Master Space, alongside with filtered Backlog in the child space.
+- PM's can still see the list of tickets for all feature and teams filtered by some condition (say fix-today tasks) in the master space, alongside with filtered Backlog in the child space.

 - A customer is prevented from accessing other customer's content